JaswanthSudha/pdf_reader/README.md

 - [Streamlit](https://streamlit.io/) for the easy-to-use web application framework.

 ## Contact
-For any questions or suggestions, feel free to contact [Your Name](mailto:your.email@example.com).
+For any questions or suggestions, feel free to contact Sudha Jaswanth.